 What about solicitors’ costs?

 Typically, a goodwill, asset & stock sale will be less costly than a share sale.
 Either way, your legal costs are unlikely to be contingent and you should expect to pay for all the time incurred from the point of instruction.
-Law firms will have variable rates depending upon their location and experience, however, it is folly to choose the one with the lowest hourly rate.
-Your chosen solicitor is there to keep you ‘safe’, protect your interests and complete the deal.
-There are many pitfalls associated with the legal due process.
+Law firms will have variable rates depending upon their location and experience, however it is folly to choose the one with the lowest hourly rate.
+Your chosen solicitor is there to keep you ‘safe’, protect your interests and complete the deal as there are many pitfalls associated with the legal process.
 It is also important that you trust your solicitor and have some good rapport as, at times during the legal process there will be judgement calls which will require guidance and support and a pragmatic and commercially aware solicitor is essential.